MyuLi/SST/README.md

 ```
 python utility/mat_data.py
+python utility/dataset.py
 ```

 ### WDC dataset
 * The entire WDC dataset download link: https://engineering.purdue.edu/~biehl/MultiSpec/hyperspectral.html

 The codes for split it to traning, testing, validating are available at utility/mat_data.py splitWDC().
 Run the createDCmall() function in utility/lmdb_data.py to generate training lmdb dataset.
+To generate testing files with noise, replace the srcdir and dstdir in utility/dataset.py and run utility/dataset.py.

 ### Urban dataset
 * The training dataset are from link: https://apex-esa.org/.
 The origin Urban dataset are from link:  https://rslab.ut.ac.ir/data.